Cognify-Academy/monorepo/apps/api/middleware/README.md

 - Generates unique request IDs if not provided
 - Uses existing request ID from headers
 - Adds request ID to response headers
-- Makes request ID available in context
+- Makes request ID available via headers to other middleware

+**Important:**

+- This middleware should be applied **first** in the middleware chain
+- Other middleware (like `requestLogger`) depend on it
+- Provides a single source of truth for request IDs across the application

 **Usage:**